matteoferla/Somewhat-Smart-Home/furby project/API.md

     furby.flutter() # "blink" salaciously
     furby.blink()

+## Motor

-There are all small snippets using the same motor controls:
+These are all small snippets using the same motor controls:

     furby.set_percent_speed(70) # a value between 55 and 100 percent.
     furby.move_clockwise() # background movement